Where Your Dollar Goes

 Investment in Infrastructure

-For every dollar Cleveland Water spends, $0.44 goes to investment infrastructure like water treatment plants, pump stations, and underground water mains.
+For every dollar Cleveland Water spends, $0.35 goes to investing in infrastructure like water treatment plants, pump stations, and underground water mains.
 Infrastructure as a critical issue that affects everyone.
-Cleveland, like most other older cities, is facing inevitable aging of its infrastructure.
+Cleveland, like most other older cities, is facing the inevitable aging of its infrastructure.
 That’s why we have been and will continue investing in infrastructure in order to maintain reliable service.

 Over the next 10 years, approximately $26 million a year in capital funds will be dedicated to replacing aging infrastructure buried underground as a proactive measure against increased main breaks and other deterioration that can interrupt water service and inconvenience customers.

-The remaining $0.28 goes to debt payments for historical investments in the water system.
+The other $0.16 goes to debt payments for historical investments in the water system.
 Over the past 30 years, Cleveland Water has spent $1.6 billion on our infrastructure.
 This includes projects like the $630 million Plant Enhancement Program, which modernized all four of our water treatment plants, and installation of new, state-of-the-art automated meter reading technology (AMR).

 Water Treatment & Delivery